The Best Mobile Enterprise Application Platforms for 2022

 The MEAP and MADP marketplace has dozens of players–each with its own strengths and weaknesses–and we recommend an in-depth evaluation before selecting a single platform.
-In addition to considering hiring a Digital Product Agency to design and build a bespoke mobile app for your organization, we will highlight three Mobile Enterprise Application Platforms leaders that we recommend as a starting point for your evaluation.
+In addition to considering hiring a Digital Product Agency to design and build a bespoke mobile app for your organization, we will highlight four Mobile Enterprise Application Platforms leaders that we recommend as a starting point for your evaluation.